What is Change Data Capture?

 Instead, he creates a videotape for her to watch each morning when she wakes up.
 The tape linearly summarizes her life, the news, and the major milestones.
 He adds on to the end of the tape each day so she is always ‘stateful’ with regard to current reality.

 Our creative hopeless romantic has effectively employed an efficient, yet simple change data capture process.
-The videotape of events can be thought of as a database or continuous log, and new memories can be thought of as INSERT or ‘append’ events.
+The videotape of events can be thought of as a database or continuous log, and new memories can be thought of as ‘append-only’ events, or changes.

-- Appending the new video of each new date to the end of the videotape is the essence of Apache Kafka's log design as well as change data capture...
+- Appending the new video of each new date to the end of the videotape is the essence change data capture… an append-only exactly-once log.

 - Instead of re-creating the tape from scratch each day, which would be very time-consuming and equivalent to a nightly full database export, Adam* appends onto the end of the tape.